vegaprotocol/specs/protocol/0087-VAMM-automated_market_maker.md

 #### Creation

 A `Concentrated Liquidity` AMM has an inherent linkage between position and implied price.
 By configuration, this position is `0` at `base price` but non-zero above and below that (assuming both an upper and lower bound have been provided), however it is possible to configure an AMM such that this `base price` is far from the market's current `mark price`.
-In order to bring the AMM into line with where it "should" be an initial aggressive trade is attempted based on the configuration and current market `mark price`:
+In order to bring the AMM in line with where it "should" be the AMM begins in `single-sided` mode until the position is equal to what is expected at that price.
+The logic for entering this mode is:

+  1. If the AMM's `base price` is between the current `best bid` and `best ask` on the market (including other active AMMs) it is marked as synchronised and enters normal two-sided quoting.
+  1. If the AMM's `base price` is below the current `best bid` and the AMM has an upper range specified, it enters `single-sided` mode and will only `sell` until it's position is equal to expected at it's last traded price.
+     1. If there is no upper range specified, it is marked as synchronised immediately.
+  1. If the AMM's `base price` is above the current `best ask` and the AMM has a lower range specified, it enters `single-sided` mode and will only `buy` until it's position is equal to expected at it's last traded price.
+     1. If there is no lower range specified, it is marked as synchronised immediately.

+Once in `single-sided` quoting mode, certain behaviour will be different to once in standard `two-sided` quoting mode:

+  1. No buy or sell quotes will be provided at a price level where there are existing limit orders or AMMs offering the opposite side (i.e. `single-sided` mode acts as if all orders were `post-only`)
+  1. When requested for a volume at any price within the range (i.e. below the `upper price` and above the `lower price`) the volume quoted is the full volume difference between the AMM's current position and that required to move it to the new price.
-  1. Request from the AMM it's current `fair price` by requesting a quote of volume `0`
+     1. This can be obtained through first querying the AMM for it's current `fair price` and then asking for the volume quote between said `fair price` and the price level in question.
-  1. Request from the AMM the total trade volume required to move between `fair price` and `mark price`.
-Note that if `mark price` > `base price` this should be negative (i.e. the AMM will be selling) and it `mark price` < `base price` it should be positive (i.e. the AMM will be buying).
-     1. If no upper(/lower) price is specified then if the price is above(/below) the mid the AMM should return `0` volume
-  1. Create a limit order with `FOK` execution at a price equal to `mark price` shifted by the AMM's `max slippage %` for this volume.
-If the limit order would not trade, reject the entire creation/amendment as `CANNOT_REBASE_SLIPPAGE_BEYOND_LIMITS`.
+  1. No volume will be posted to move the AMM's position away from the target (e.g if the price is above the `base price` the AMM will not buy even if the price moves downwards)
+  1. No volume will be posted outside of the `upper price` - `lower price` range
+  1. Once the AMM's `fair price` is equal to the price level being questioned the AMM will be marked as synchronised and enter normal two-sided quoting

+Note that this rebasing procedure can bound the price range such that movement in either direction will eventually mark the AMM as synchronised.
+For example, if the price is currently below the `base price` but above the `lower price`, any movement downwards will hit the AMM's buys until it is synchronised, and any movement upwards will eventually bring the price to the `base price` at which point the AMM will become synchronised by default.

 #### Amendment

 A similar process is followed in the case of amendments.
-Changes to the `upper`, `lower` or `base` price, or the `commitment amount` will affect the position implied at a certain price, meaning that the market maker may need to trade to update it's position in line with this.
-These trades should be calculated as in the process for creation above after the relevant bounds have been changed, and comparing `fair price` from the pool before and after the changes, rather than `mark price`.
+Changes to the `upper`, `lower` or `base` price, or the `commitment amount` will affect the position implied at a certain price, meaning that the market maker may need to enter `single-sided` quoting mode once more until it is synchronised.
+In general, the behaviour above will be followed.
+Entering the mode can be checked by comparing the before and after implied positions at the AMM's current fair price.
+If the implied position increases then the AMM will enter a buy-only `single-sided` mode and if it decreases then it will enter `sell-only` mode.

-When changing `commitment amount`, an increase can be handled trivially, the general account is first topped up by the requisite amount (note that the change should be considered vs the current balance of margin + general rather than the original commitment amount) and then the balancing trade is attempted.
-If this trade fails then the amount should be moved back to the main key's general account and the transaction stopped.

-If reducing the `commitment amount` then the position once the funds are reduced should be calculated, then an attempted balancing trade with relevant slippage limits made.
-If the trade fails the transaction is stopped.
-If the trade succeeds then the funds may now be released.
-These funds should be first taken from the general account, and then from the margin account.
+If reducing the `commitment amount` then only funds contained within the AMMs `general` account are eligible for removal.
+If the deduction is less than the `general` account's balance then the reduced funds will be removed immediately and the AMM will enter `single-sided` mode as specified above to reduce the position.
+If a deduction of greater than the `general` account is requested then the transaction is rejected and no changes are made.

 #### Cancellation